Lisboa without Aids

 Today, despite the widespread effectiveness of treatment, a political response that removes barriers, eliminates stigma and discrimination is needed.
 The Municipality of Lisbon assumes the political leadership of this response, from a local perspective, with the collaboration of government entities, associations, academia, and people living with HIV and affected by the infection.
 Our commitment: working to improve the diagnosis of HIV infection; improving access to treatment and promoting its efficiency.

-Screening for HIV infection is done through blood tests.
+Screening for HIV infection is done through a blood test.

 Ares do Pinhal - Unidades Móveis de Lisboa